omniaintranet/OmniaDocsG2/admin-settings/tenant-settings/sign-off-requests-613/sign-off-request-requests-613/index.rst

   .. image:: sign-off-requests-settings-1-v77.png

 + **Types**: Only available if more than one type has been set up, and is then mandatory.
 If just one type exists, it's used automaticalley and the properties for the type are available, but the "Types" option is not shown here.
++ **Template**: If more than one template has been added to the type, this option is shown and you must select a template for the the other settings to be shown.

+For more information, see:

++ :doc:`Types for sign-off requests </admin-settings/tenant-settings/sign-off-requests-613/sign-off-types-613/index>`
++ :doc:`Templates for sign-off requests </admin-settings/tenant-settings/sign-off-requests-613/sign-off-templates-613/index>`

 When you have selected type, a number of settings are available, for example: